evintunador/micro-GPT-sandbox/README.md

 - [ ] add in an MoE option. likely won't do this until i stumble upon multiple GPUs to run in parallel
 - [ ] add sparse/local attention mask options
 - [ ] make it parallelizable over multiple GPUs with fairscale
-- [ ] add mamba block? ugh probably not, mamba's code is not fun
-- [ ] add a DiffuSeq alternative instead of NTP? ugh probably not, that'd be a whole different repo
+- [ ] refactor everything to fit with better programming practices that i'm not aware of

 # check me out
 - guides on how to build miniature versions of popular models from scratch: [minGemma](https://github.com/evintunador/minGemma), [minGrok](https://github.com/evintunador/minGrok), and [minLlama3](https://github.com/evintunador/minLlama3)